RebeccaKen/Thrall/README.md

 ### Stripe

 In order to take payments for the online store, I implemented Stripe:

-### Stripe

-In order to take payments for the online store, I implemented Stripe.

 ### AWS static and media storage